InZaneManInAZuite/Fibonacci-GCD-Calculator/README.md

 ![alt text](/images/work3.png)

-NOTE: The all actual code may differ slightly from the explaination on how it works.
+NOTE: All actual code from the entire program may differ slightly from the explaination on how it works.
 These differences are simply made to print out into the command line certain information.

 # Usage